gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 # Classwork\Homework Problems:
 Please complete problems 1 and 2.
 Problems 3 and 4 are optional, but I think they are achievable and that you will find some satisfaction in completing them and learning the topics.

-1. Search through ArcGIS Online and find 2 layers that overlap (not including the basemap).
-Create two apps that show all two layers on the map.
-You choose the 2 layers from ArcGIS Online. **Please submit your code and app using GitHub.
+1. Search through ArcGIS Online and find 2 feature layers that overlap (not including the basemap).
+You will create two apps that show both layers on the map. **Please submit your code and app using GitHub.
 The app should be hosted on GitHub using GitHub Pages.**

-**Part 1**
+**App 1**
 - Create one by adding the layers to the app [From a Webmap](https://developers.arcgis.com/javascript/latest/sample-code/webmap-basic/) and then loading the Webmap object into the ArcGIS Javascript API
 - Start with the [Load a Basic Webmap Example](https://developers.arcgis.com/javascript/latest/sample-code/webmap-basic/)
 - Create a Webmap in [http://slustl.maps.arcgis.com/home/index.html](http://slustl.maps.arcgis.com/home/index.html).
 After you have saved it, make sure to *Share* it with everyone.